chaitmudunuri/rust-guess-example/README.md

 Yay!
 You got it in 3 tries.
 ```
 ### Version 5
-Final version with 'Guess' module
+Final version with 'Guess' module.
 The GuessingState will move into its own library.
 Added `lib.rs` and moved `GuessingState` to it.